n8willis/opentype-shaping-documents/opentype-shaping-mongolian.md

 shaping model [used for Arabic and related writing systems](opentype-shaping-arabic-general.md).

-However, several other, unrelated scripts are also used to write Mongolian, including `Phags-Pa, Soyombo, Zanabazar, Cyrillic, and Latin.
+However, several other, unrelated scripts are also used to write Mongolian, including 'Phags-Pa, Soyombo, Zanabazar Square, Cyrillic, and Latin.
 Each of these scripts has its own OpenType shaping rules and its Unicode block, and does not use the general Arabic shaping model.